Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 • The Ancestral Drive: Even without hunting, the biological drive to “purge” or clean their system remains.
 Their body simply tells them to graze.

 • The Houseplant Danger: Indoor cats often target whatever greenery is available.
-This leads to chewing on toxic houseplants like lilies or philodendrons.
+This leads to chewing on toxic houseplants like lilies.
 If your cat eyes your ferns, they have the urge to graze, and you need to intervene with a safe alternative.

 Do Cats Eat Grass When They Are Sick?

-The myth of self-medication leads many to search for why do cats eat grass when sick?
+The myth of self-medication leads many to search: do cats eat grass when sick?

 If your cat is happy, grazing is likely just a quirk.
 But if the behavior becomes obsessive and is accompanied by lethargy, weight loss, or strange behavior, it could signal issues like inflammatory bowel disease (IBD).